The Tiger

 Structural Analysis

-The Status Quo at 2 minutes (1% through the runtime) establishes Chun Man-duk, once the greatest hunter in Joseon, now lives a quiet life in the mountains with his young son Seok, having renounced hunting after his wife was killed by the Mountain Lord tiger..
-Notably, this early placement immediately immerses viewers in the story world.
+The Status Quo at 1 minutes (1% through the runtime) establishes The majestic Mountain Lord tiger roams the snow-covered peaks of Mount Jirisan.
+Chun Man-duk, once the greatest hunter in Joseon, now lives a quiet life with his young son Seok, having abandoned hunting after his wife's tragic death..
+The analysis reveals that this early placement immediately immerses viewers in the story world.

-The inciting incident occurs at 17 minutes when Japanese forces led by Governor Maezono demand Man-duk join a hunting expedition to kill the Mountain Lord, as the tiger threatens Japanese authority and construction projects.
-Man-duk refuses, but they threaten his son's safety..
-At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
+The inciting incident occurs at 17 minutes when Japanese Commander Maezono demands that the legendary hunter Man-duk lead an expedition to kill the Mountain Lord.
+When Man-duk refuses, the Japanese threaten his village and his son.
+The peaceful life Man-duk built is shattered by colonial violence..
+At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

-The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Man-duk makes the agonizing choice to join the hunting party to protect his son, picking up his rifle for the first time in years and entering the mountains where the Mountain Lord dwells., moving from reaction to action.
+The First Threshold at 35 minutes marks the transition into Act II, occurring at 25% of the runtime.
+This illustrates the protagonist's commitment to Man-duk takes up his rifle and joins the hunting expedition to protect his son.
+He crosses back into the world he abandoned—the frozen mountain wilderness—accepting that he must become the hunter once more.
+This is an active choice driven by paternal love., moving from reaction to action.

 Emotional Journey